AV-Odyssey/AV-Odyssey/README.md

 ### Run Evaluation on AV-Odyssey

-We now provide an example code for the evaluation of the Video-Llama model.
+We now provide an example code for the evaluation of the [Video-Llama](https://github.com/DAMO-NLP-SG/Video-LLaMA) model.

 1. Download the AV-Odyssey data from [[Huggingface](https://huggingface.co/datasets/AV-Odyssey/AV_Odyssey_Bench)] and put it into your specified folder.
+In our code, we download AV-Odyssey data into [data](https://github.com/AV-Odyssey/AV-Odyssey/tree/main/data).

 2. Download the pre-trained weights of the evaluated model.
+In our code, we download [Video-Llama weight](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series) into [avlm_model_weight](https://github.com/AV-Odyssey/AV-Odyssey/tree/main/avlm_model_weight).
 You need to install all the required packages of the evaluated model.

 Then, run